| History of the Taftville Fire Company #2 Incorporated

 company up to and including the sum of one thousand dollars.

-this district, so the members got together and built another fire truck, which
+district, so the members got together and built another fire truck, which was

-was given to the town of Norwich in October of 1936.
-It is unknown what make
+given to the town of Norwich in October of 1936.
+It is unknown what make or

-or model this truck was.
-Sometime in the 1930’s the Ponemah Mill Fire
+model this truck was.
+Sometime in the 1930’s the Ponemah Mill Fire Company

-Company #1 closed down and the Taftville Hose Company #2 provided fire
+#1 closed down and the Taftville Hose Company #2 provided fire protection for

-protection for the town.
-The Mill also donated to the fire company the “truck”
+the town.
+The Mill also donated to the fire company the “truck” that they had

-over to a chemical truck.
-This truck is currently on display at the Connecticut
+chemical truck.
+This truck is currently on display at the Connecticut Fire

 In March of 1939, the company again felt the need for a larger and more